 With a diverse geography, North Carolina is home to more than 400 types of soil.
 Most common, though, are Cecil soil, found in the Piedmont region; sandhill soil found in the Coastal Plain; and organic soil found in wetlands.

 Cecil soil is a type of deep, well-drained soil found on the slopes and ridges of the Piedmont region.
 This soil is formed from weathered felsic, igneous and metamorphic rock.
 Felsic rock consists of feldspar and other light-colored minerals; igneous rock is produced under intense heat; and, metamorphic rock is rock that has been changed by heat and pressure.
 According to the Natural Resources Conservation Service (NRCS), Cecil soil is the most common type of soil in North Carolina, covering over 1.6 million acres.
 In fact, Cecil soil is the official state soil of North Carolina.
-Over half of the Cecil soil in North Carolina is cultivated for growing crops such as corn, tobacco and cotton.
+Over half of the Cecil soil in the state is cultivated for growing crops like corn, tobacco, and cotton.
 The other half is used for pastures and forestland.
 Cecil clay, a fertile red clay soil containing decomposed granite and quartz, is an important type of Cecil soil found south of the Raleigh Durham area.